Subbuteo: History

-Early production of Subbuteo was centred in Langton Green, near Tunbridge Wells in Kent.
+Early production of Subbuteo was centred in Langton Green, near Royal Tunbridge Wells in Kent.
 Following the advent of the OO scale players the player figures were individually hand painted by local outworkers in their own homes.

 In its early years, Subbuteo had a fierce rivalry with Newfooty.
-In the run up to Christmas 1961 Adolph introduced a three-dimensional handpainted plastic figure into the range.
+In the run-up to Christmas 1961, Adolph introduced a three-dimensional handpainted plastic figure into the range.
 After several design modifications, this figure evolved by 1967 into the classic "heavyweight" figure pictured.
 Newfooty ceased trading in 1961 after a failed television advertising campaign but its demise is thought to be linked to the launch of the moulded Subbuteo players.
 There were several further evolutions of figure design.
 In 1978 the "zombie" figure was introduced to facilitate the machine painting of figures.
 After much negative feedback, the zombie figure was replaced in 1980 by the "lightweight" figure that continued until the 1990s when Hasbro acquired Waddingtons Games, which owned Subbuteo.

-After Hasbro bought John Waddington in 1994, Subbuteo sales declined from about 150,000 sets per year to 3,000 in 2002 and just 500 sets in 2003, when production was stopped.
+After Hasbro bought Waddington Games in 1994, Subbuteo sales declined from about 150,000 sets per year to 3,000 in 2002 and just 500 sets in 2003, when production was stopped.

 Hasbro relaunched Subbuteo in 2005 with flat photorealistic card-style figures on bases, rather than three-dimensional figures.
 The relaunch was not a success and was again discontinued.

-In 2012, Hasbro licensed Subbuteo to Eleven Force and it returned to the shops with new style three-dimensional rubber figures, launching Subbuteo into its eighth decade of production.
+In 2012, Hasbro licensed Subbuteo to Eleven Force and it returned to the shops with a new style of three-dimensional rubber figures, launching Subbuteo into its eighth decade of production.
 Subbuteo also made other things for the collector, such as stands to create a stadium, cups, crowds, policemen and much more.

-In 2020, Hasbro awarded the licence to Longshore, although Eleven Force remained Subbueto's Spanish distributor.
+In 2020, Hasbro awarded the licence to Longshore, although Eleven Force remained Subbuteo's Spanish distributor.
 It was reported that Hasbro had been unhappy with Elevenforce's lack of interest in markets outside Spain.
-In May 2020, Subbuteo World, a long-term UK seller of Subbuteo, announced it was advising Longshore.
-It also advised there will be new teams, a Subbuteo VAR set and new fences.
+In May 2020, Subbuteo World, a long-term UK seller of Subbuteo, announced it was advising Longshore, and that there would be new teams, a Subbuteo VAR set, and new fences.